gsilva00/FSI-Project/CTF12.md

 **Question 1:** How can I use the information I have to infer the values used in the RSA that encrypted the flag?

 **Answer 1:** Given the public exponent `e` and the modulus `n`, we can try and infer the values of `p` and `q` by finding the prime factors of `n`.
-With the goal of discovering the value of `phi`, which is calculated using these primes, the difficulty lies in finding the correct values of these primes, and that's why RSA is considered secure.
+With the goal of discovering the value of `phi`, which is calculated using these primes, the difficulty lies in finding the correct values of these 2 primes, and that's why RSA is considered secure.
 As we're given the range of the primes for each number, there are way less computations that we need to perform to find the correct values.
-In fact, we only needed to start from the given values and search 1105 numbers to find the correct values of `p` and `q`.
+In fact, the brute-forcing of the primes in this CTF was made to be relatively easy, as we only needed to start from the given values and search 1105 numbers to find the correct values of `p` and `q`.

 Once we have the primes, we can calculate the private exponent `d` using the modular inverse of `e` and `phi`, where `phi = (p-1)*(q-1)`.
-Finally, we can decrypt the ciphertext using the private exponent `d` and the modulus `n`.
+Finally, we can decrypt the ciphertext using the private exponent `d` and the modulus `n`, simply by using the `pow()` function, given how the RSA encryption and decryption work.

 **Question 2:** How can I find out if my inference is correct?